 The trachea is usually protected by a small flap of cartilage called the epiglottis.
 The trachea and the esophagus share an opening at the back of the throat, and the epiglottis acts like a lid, snapping shut over the trachea each time a person swallows.
 It allows food to pass down the esophagus and prevents it from going down the trachea.

 But every once in a while, the epiglottis doesn't close fast enough and an object can slip into the trachea.
 This is what happens when something goes "down the wrong pipe."

-Most of the time, the food or object only partially blocks the trachea and it's likely that it will be coughed up and that breathing will be restored easily.
-A child who seems to be choking and coughing but is still able to breathe and talk probably will recover unassisted.
-It can be uncomfortable and upsetting, but the child is generally fine after a few seconds.
+Most of the time, the food or object only partially blocks the trachea, is coughed up, and breathing returns to normal quickly.
+Kids who seem to be choking and coughing but still can breathe and talk usually recover without help.
+It can be uncomfortable and upsetting for them, but they're generally fine after a few seconds.